jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folders.md

 ### 1st Assembly then Folders

-What's also done here is putting the *assembly* subdivision first, and then the *internal folder* subdivision.
+What's also done here is putting the *assembly* subdivision first, and the *internal folder* subdivision after that.

 This would be the assembly: